tgharbert/tgharbert/README.md

 I'm a full stack dev with a passion for building things, based in Austin, Texas 🤠
 - 🌱 I'm currently exploring Next's app router
 - 📚 Grinding Leetcode like my life depends on it
-- 🎥 When I'm AFK, I love making films
+- 🎥 When I'm AFK, I love making films, reading books, going outside

 <a id='connect'></a>
 ## Let's Connect: